 Figures adapted from Journal of Food Science, 2010; Pediatrics, 2011; Journal of Analytical Toxicology, 2008; USDA National Nutrient Database for Standard Reference, Release 26; Journal of Analytical Toxicology, 2006; Starbucks, 2014; Food and Chemical Toxicology, 2014.

-- Variations in the coffee blend.
+- Variations in the coffee bean blend

-- The amount of ground coffee used.
+- The amount of ground coffee used during brewing

 Coffee Brewing Techniques

 Now, onto the brew!
 You can use several different brewing methods to fill your coffee cup, and each one can impact precisely how much caffeine ends up in your brewed joe.
 Some of the most commonly used brewing methods and their average caffeine levels (based on an 8-ounce serving) are as follows.
 Remember, however, that these amounts can fluctuate.

 - Drip or filter brewing: 145 milligrams of caffeine

 - French press or plunger: 107.5 milligrams of caffeine